Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: LLM4EO

-Evolutionary changes in the solution population distribution may degrade the effectiveness of search strategies, necessitating the identification of when, why, and how to improve operators.
-To address this, we design the following steps.
+\paragraph{Evolution Perception and Analysis.} Evolutionary changes in distribution of solution population degrade the effectiveness of search strategies, necessitating the identification of when, why, and how to improve operators.
+To address this, we design the following steps:

-1) Convergence evaluation: We measure the convergence state by the number $\Delta t$ of consecutive iterations without improvement in the global best makespan, and then introduce a dynamic threshold $\theta = 1/(\epsilon\times\Delta t)$ to adaptively trigger operator evolution, where $\epsilon$ is a coefficient controlling the frequency of evolution evolution.
+1) Convergence evaluation: The convergence state is defined as the number of consecutive iterations $\Delta t$ without improvement in the global best makespan, and then introduce a threshold $\theta=1/(\epsilon\times\Delta t)$ to adaptively trigger operator evolution, where $\epsilon$ is a coefficient controlling the frequency of evolution.
 Based on extensive experimental experience, $\epsilon=0.05$ is selected to balance the frequency of LLM invocation and the overall algorithmic efficiency.
-In each iteration, if a uniform random number is greater than the threshold, the operator evolution mechanism will be triggered.
+In each iteration, if a random number $u$ in [0,1] is greater than the threshold $\theta$, the operator evolution mechanism will be triggered:

+Here, LLMs refine and create a novel operator $o'$ according to information about operation population $P_{op}$, changes in solution population $P_{soln}$, and improved prompt $\mathcal{R}'$.

-2) Perception and analysis: The complete procedure for operator evolution is presented in algorithm \ref{algorithm1}.
-To help LLM understand the evolutionary state at the current search stage, we record the solution population changes and the operator population performance.
-The solution population changes include the minimum and average fitness values, as well as their rates of change since the last operator evolution.
-The operator population performance contains the fitness value and thought of each operator.
-Based on these information, LLM perceives the optimization bottlenecks faced by the solution population, analyzes the limitations of the gene selection strategy in each operator, and provides design suggestions for operator improvement.
+2) Perception and analysis: The pseudo-code for perception and analysis is shown in Algorithm \ref{algorithm1}.
+To guild the LLM to perceive the evolutionary state of the current search stage, we record changes in solution population $P_{soln}$, such as minimum fitness, average fitness, and their respective change rates since the last evolution of operators.
+In addition, information about operator population $P_{op}$ is provided, including the fitness and thought of each operator.
+Then, the task description $\mathcal{T'}$ is given as follows: \enquote{\textit{Characterize the evolutionary state of solution population, describe the limitations of each operator, and provide a suggestion for designing a new operator}}.